luau-lang/luau/docs/typecheck.md

 return module
 ```

 There are some caveats here though.
-The path must be resolvable statically, otherwise Luau cannot accurately type check it.
-There are three kinds of outcome for each require paths:
+For instance, the require path must be resolvable statically, otherwise Luau cannot accurately type check it.

-* Resolved - Luau was able to resolve this path statically,
-* Module not found - The module at this path does not exist, and
-* Unresolvable - This require path may resolve correctly at runtime